owncloud-archive/documentation/developer_manual/core/theming.rst

    encourage you to store them in `a custom app directory`_.

 .. note::
+   An example theme is available to base new themes on.
+   You can find it at https://github.com/owncloud/theme-example.
-   When copying the example theme supplied with ownCloud in ``apps/theme-example``, make sure that you delete ``appinfo/signature.json``.
+   When using the example theme, make sure that you delete ``appinfo/signature.json``.
    If you don’t, when you make changes, an integrity warning will be triggered, as the original theme is `signed`_.
    To get rid of the warning you have to remove (or move) ``appinfo/signature.json`` and then trigger a rescan, in the admin page, which you can see in the screenshot below.
    This is slightly complicated by the fact that without the file a warning will be displayed.
    However, this is to be corrected in the next release, 10.0.3.